 Rolnick’s work on the foundations of deep learning includes analysis of when and why different algorithms succeed or fail, as well as the development of new algorithms leveraging insights from mathematics and computational neuroscience.
 This work aims to build the groundwork for next-generation deep learning research by replacing trial and error progress with algorithms designed from first principles.

-- US NSF Mathematical Sciences Postdoctoral Research Fellow, 2018
+- NSF Mathematical Sciences Postdoctoral Research Fellow, 2018-2020

-- US NSF Graduate Research Fellow, 2013
+- NSF Graduate Research Fellowship, 2013-2017

-Rolnick, D., & Kording, K. (2020, November).
+Rolnick, D., & Kording, K. (2020).
 Reverse-engineering deep ReLU networks.
 In International Conference on Machine Learning (pp. 8178-8187).
 PMLR.

-Rolnick, D., Donti, P. L., Kaack, L. H., Kochanski, K., Lacoste, A., Sankaran, K., ... & Bengio, Y. (2019).
+Rolnick, D., Donti, P. L., Kaack, L. H., Kochanski, K., Lacoste, A., Sankaran, K., Bengio, Y. & et. al. (2019).
 Tackling climate change with machine learning.

 Rolnick, D., Ahuja, A., Schwarz, J., Lillicrap, T., & Wayne, G. (2019).
 Experience replay for continual learning.
 In Advances in Neural Information Processing Systems (pp. 350-360).

 Hanin, B., & Rolnick, D. (2019).
-Complexity of linear regions in deep networks. arXiv preprint arXiv:1901.09021.
+Complexity of linear regions in deep networks.

 Rolnick, D., & Tegmark, M. (2017).
-The power of deeper networks for expressing natural functions. arXiv preprint arXiv:1705.05502.
+The power of deeper networks for expressing natural functions.

-CIFAR is a registered charitable organization supported by the governments of Canada, Alberta, Ontario, and Quebec as well as foundations, individuals, corporations, and international partner organizations.
+CIFAR is a registered charitable organization supported by the governments of Canada, Alberta and Quebec, as well as foundations, individuals, corporations and Canadian and international partner organizations.